✨🎤 The CyberCup Show returns on 13 February 2026!

 • Remote technical support

-• Question adjustments based on field feedback
+• Adjustments to questions based on field feedback

-• Monthly site reports (participation, scores, trends)
+• Monthly reporting per site (participation, scores, trends)

 📊 RESULTS AFTER 1 YEAR

-• 30+ production sites covered across France
+• 30+ production sites reached across France

-• Hundreds of employees directly sensitised
+• Hundreds of employees directly engaged

-The Results: Field Engagement and Cultural Shift
+The Results: Frontline Engagement and Cultural Change

 Quantitative Performance